TLS10GC-IP Reference Design

 2.7 Xilinx Transceiver (PMA for 10GBASE-R)

-3.5 Show certificate information
+3.6 Show certificate information

-3.7 Download data in log folder
+3.7.2 Download data in video folder

 This document describes the details of TLS 1.3 Client 10Gbps IP Core (TLS10GC-IP) reference design.
 In this reference design, TLS10GC-IP is used to establish a secure connection using the Transport Layer Security protocol version 1.3 over TCP by handling TLS1.3 handshake, encrypting and decrypting data transferred between the client and the server.
 Users can set network parameters for TOE10GLL-IP, download and upload payloads to the server by inputting supported command via the serial console.
 Further details regarding the hardware design and CPU firmware are provided below.

-Figure 2‑1 TLS10GC-IP reference design block diagram
+Figure 1 TLS10GC-IP reference design block diagram

-The details of each module are described as follows.
+Details of each module are provided below.

 This module is designed to convert the signal interface of AXI4-Lite to be register interface.
 Also, it enables two clock domains to communicate.